l-dfa/django-spese/servizi/spese/docs/source/userguide.rst

 .. image:: images/use-06.png

+Just a note.
+Remeber that *reports* works using the filter set in *spese* home.
+So reports are homogeneous with expenses list.

-Here we wish spend a word about the overall layout of this reports.
+Now, we spend a word about the overall layout of these reports.

 First of all: the window has three tables: